AdobeXD/plugin-samples/Plugin Design Guidelines/ux_guidelines/Interface_Guidelines.md

 > **Support-oriented items** - Provide help links, about tutorials or global settings.

 > - **Settings** - If the plugin handles default preferences then consider having “plugin settings” as part of the submenu. (ex: export options, spacing rules)
-- **About** - Users can refer back to onboarding materials such as tutorials and guides on how to use the plugin.
+> - **About** - Users can refer back to onboarding materials such as tutorials and guides on how to use the plugin.
-- **Help** - Provide the user with an external link to help documentation or an email through the submenu.
+> - **Help** - Provide the user with an external link to help documentation or an email through the submenu.

-### Top Menu item
+### Top Menu

 **Use Case**
 If your plugin has **one action or workflow shortcut** then the action can be the top menu item.

 ![Top Menu Example](../ux_images/Top_Menu_items.png)